nickcharlton/site/posts/paste-cleanly.md

 a little "cleaning" script based on a regex would be a nice way to implement it, so I did[^check].

-Jump to the end if you're just looking for the extension.
+Jump to the end if you're just looking for the workflow.

 ## Regex and Test Pattern